mica-1999/Portfolio/Learning.md

   callbacks: {
     // in this case whenever jwt or session function are called we are adding extra information to both those tokens to allow custom manipulation on the UI.
   }
+  pages: {// define when using the custom login page from Next, it will redirect the client to the login page in case it tries to acesss protected content.
+  }
 }
 ```